 “Oh yeah, like what?”
-Simon smirked down at her, wondering how she was going to get out of this one.
+Simon smirked down at her, wondering how she was gonna get out of this one.

 “Like… like…” Rainbow Girl’s paws waved through the air, like they were thinking right along with her.
 Maybe her brain was in her paws?
 That wouldn’t surprise him at all.

 “Like… about the fairies?”
 Simon didn’t like how his voice came out all soft, because he was imagining her surrounded by flowers as she played her little fairy game.
 “What are their names again?
 Rosie and somethin’ else, I can’t remember.”